-They will point at how helpless this so called God, Ravi preaches, in stopping him from doing the evil things that he did.
+They will point at how helpless this so-called God, Ravi preaches, stops him from doing the evil things he did.

-They will delude people into believing that all of these are approved by God and blessed in his church.
+They will delude people into believing that God has approved all of these and blessed them in his church.

-They will mark this down along with the numerous crimes perpetrated by people of faith, and as an example that one does not need God in order to live a full and meaningful life.
+They will mark this down along with the numerous crimes perpetrated by people of faith, and as an example, one does not need God to live a whole and meaningful life.

 Or that the most heinous crimes are perpetrated by people who present themselves as messengers of Christ.

 And they would be right.

 But there is good reason to defend Christ and the gospel despite Ravi and people like him.

 I don’t purport to know what God wanted to achieve by allowing Ravi to do what he did.